What is the purpose of a cover letter?

 If you’re still thinking to yourself “what is the point of a cover letter?”, you’ll be pleased to know that you can write one without spending a lot of time on it.

 Short cover letters are actually more effective than longer ones because the hiring manager can quickly find your relevant achievements.
-You can even write an effective cover letter in under 150 words, as long as you make every word count by only including relevant details.
+You can even write a killer cover letter in under 150 words, as long as you make every word count by only including relevant details.

 4. Find out the hiring manager’s name